mongodb/specifications/source/index-management.rst

      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      */
     maxTimeMS: Optional<Int64>;
   }

+  interface DropIndexesOptions {
+    // same as DropIndexOptions
+  }

 Examples